felixduvallet/ros-travis-integration/README.md

 # Handling Dependencies:

-We handle two types of package dependencies:
+We handle two types of package dependencies specified in the package manifest:

   - system dependencies that can be installed using `rosdep`, including other ROS packages and system libraries.
-These get installed using apt-get.
+These dependencies must be known to `rosdistro` and get installed using apt-get.
   - package dependencies that must be checked out from source.
 These are handled by `wstool`, and should be listed in a file named dependencies.rosinstall.

-All dependencies should be handled in one of these fashions; you should not add package dependencies directly to the .travis.yml file.
+All dependencies should be handled in one of these fashions; in general you should not install packages directly to the .travis.yml file.
 If you are missing a package, it's most likely that you haven't defined the dependency in package.xml.

-Note that any packages located inside your catkin workspace will take precendence over the apt-get package (this allows you to use the cutting-edge version of a package directly from github instead of what's available via rosdep).
+Note that any packages located inside your catkin workspace will take precendence over the rosdistro system-wide package.
+Tthis allows you to use the cutting-edge version of a package directly from source.

 For public builds (i.e. when using travis-ci.org), `wstool` dependencies should use a *public* access link (for instance, the https github address instead of ssh).
 Otherwise you will get a "Permission denied (publickey)" error.

-The `ros_pkg_with_dependencies` **example package** showcases both types of
+The example package `ros_pkg_with_dependencies` showcases both types of
-dependencies: there's a rosdep dependency on audio_common_msgs, so that package (and its dependencies) will get installed using `rosdep` (i.e. `apt-get`).
+dependencies: there's a dependency on audio_common_msgs (known to rosdistro), so that package will get installed using `rosdep`.
 There is also a public repository link inside `dependencies.rosinstall`, so Travis will clone the repository into the workspace before building anything.
-Make sure to remove the contents of dependencies.rosinstall and add your package's source dependencies instead.
+Make building your own package, make sure to remove the contents of dependencies.rosinstall and add your package's source dependencies instead.

 # ROS variables: